 | United Arab Emirates | National blockchain strategy programs |

-These regulatory frameworks aim to balance technological innovation with financial stability and cybersecurity protections.
+These frameworks aim to balance innovation with security and financial stability.

 Tools and Resources for Blockchain Security